dmayastro/IFU_AGN/README.md

 Please contact me for further clarification: dmay.astro@gmail.com

-Most ofthe codes were written together with Tiago V.Ricci (UFFS) and Roberto B.Menezes (University of Mauá).
+Most of the codes were written together with Tiago V.Ricci (UFFS) and Roberto B.Menezes (University of Mauá).